Mitch Garver Preview, Player Props: Rangers vs. Twins

 Mitch Garver At The Plate

-- Garver has had at least one RBI in 36.4% of his games this season (20 of 55), with more than one RBI six times (10.9%).
-He has also been responsible for three or more of his team's runs in three contests.
+- In 21 games this year (37.5%), Garver has picked up an RBI, and in six of those games (10.7%) he had more than one.
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.